yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-008_Registration_Link.md

 ---

 ## ✅ Expected Result

-- User is redirected to the Registration form
+User is redirected to the Registration form
-- Registration page is displayed correctly